coote-andrew/basic-audit-tool/README.md

-# Clinical Note Review Tool for Nitrous Oxide Identification
+# Clinical Note Review Tool

 This is a lightweight Python script designed to manually review clinical notes related to a medical condition, using simple keyboard inputs.